microsoft/Qcodes/benchmarking/README.rst

 ToDo for QCoDeS/core
 --------------------

-- add benchmarking to CI
-- host html results on GitHub pages
+- host results and their html representation (GitHub pages?)